Hurt on Someone Else’s Property? We Can Help.

-For many victims, the days and weeks following an accident caused by a reckless property owner’s actions can be a blur, leading to a growing pile of medical bills and also a growing number of questions.
-When accidents occur at a personal property it can be especially confusing for victims who don’t want to take legal action against a frieor of family member.
-At Abel Law Firm our attorneys are here to answer any question you might have about your case and rights.
-To get started, we’ve provided you with the answers to a number of common questions we hear from people just like you.
+For many victims, the days and weeks following an accident caused by a reckless property owner’s actions can be a blur, leading to a growing pile of medical bills and many questions.
+Accidents on personal property can be especially confusing for victims who don’t want to take legal action against a friend or family member.
+At Abel Law Firm, our attorneys are here to answer any question you might have about your case and rights.
+To get started, we’ve provided you with the answers to many common questions we hear from people just like you.

 What is Premises Liability?

-Individuals that are legally able to make a claim for premises liability generally must have been purposefully invited onto the property; therefore, trespassers are often not candidates for premises liability claims.
-However, when homeowners fail to clean up spills, repair torn carpets, or secure dangerous products, they may be held liable for injuries that their invited guests sustain as a result of these unsafe conditions.
+Individuals legally able to make a claim for premises liability generally must have been purposefully invited onto the property; therefore, trespassers are often not candidates for premises liability claims.
+However, when homeowners fail to clean up spills, repair torn carpets, or secure dangerous products, they may be liable for injuries their invited guests sustain due to these unsafe conditions.

-Is there a specific amount of time a hazard has to exist in order to hold a property owner liable?
+Is there a specific amount of time a hazard has to exist to hold a property owner liable?

-Premises liability suits are extremely complicated, and like many aspects of your case, will depend on specific circumstances and details.
-In order to recover damages, it isn’t enough to simply prove the plaintiff was injured due to a hazard on the property.
-You also have to prove negligence on part of the property owner or tenant.
-And while there isn’t a hard and fast rule on how long a property owner has to repair damages, courts will take into account a variety of factors and whether the property owner knew about the hazard and had a “reasonable amount of time” to take care of the problem or provide proper warning.
+Premises liability suits are extremely complicated and will depend on specific circumstances and details, like many aspects of your case.
+To recover damages, it isn’t enough to prove the plaintiff was injured due to a hazard on the property.
+You also have to prove negligence by the property owner or tenant.
+And while there isn’t a hard and fast rule on how long a property owner has to repair damages, courts will take into account a variety of factors and whether the property owner knew about the hazard and had a “reasonable amount of time” to take care of the problem or provide a proper warning.

 Why do I need a premises liability lawyer?

-Because the foundation of premises liability laws say that property owners and landlords are liable for any injury caused by an accident on their residential or commercial property, recovering financial compensation may seem like a straightforward process.
+Because the foundation of premises liability laws says that property owners and landlords are liable for any injury caused by an accident on their residential or commercial property, recovering financial compensation may seem straightforward.
 Unfortunately, this is far from the truth.
-One must also prove the property owner knew of the dangers beforehand and was negligent by failing to take action and repair the hazard, making these types of cases uniquely intricate and involved.
-Courts look at a number of factors such as the property’s condition, what the victim was doing at the time of the accident, as well as a variety of other factors that could work against you without a trained and experienced legal representative helping your file paperwork, gather testimony, and present evidence.
+One must also prove the property owner knew of the dangers beforehand and was negligent by failing to take action and repair the hazard, making these cases uniquely intricate and involved.
+Courts look at many factors, such as the property’s condition, what the victim was doing at the time of the accident, as well as a variety of other factors that could work against you without a trained and experienced legal representative helping your file paperwork, gather testimony, and present evidence.

-Additionally, many of these cases occur on a friend or loved one’s property, making the lawsuit process even more complicated, and oftentimes emotional.
+Many of these cases also occur on a friend or loved one’s property, making the lawsuit process even more complicated and often emotional.
 By having an attorney handle your case, you can stay out of the daily process and instead focus on your recovery.

 How much does it cost to speak with and hire an attorney?

-With expenses piling up following an accident, adding another one from a personal injury lawyer may seem out of the question.
-At Abel Law Firm we put our clients needs before our own, and that’s why we not only offer free consultations but we also don’t collect any legal fees unless we win your case and recover the financial compensation you need.
-After winning your case or settling outside of court we simply take a portion of the settlement to cover our legal costs.
+With expenses piling up following an accident, adding another from a personal injury lawyer may seem out of the question.
+At Abel Law Firm, we put our clients’ needs before our own, and that’s why we not only offer free consultations but also don’t collect any legal fees unless we win your case and recover the financial compensation you need.
+After winning your case or settling outside of court we take a portion of the settlement to cover our legal costs.